 There are many benefits to publishing your data in an open data repository.
 By publishing through a reputable domain-specific repository such as SEDAC, you will likely increase the citations of your published work and your data.
 SEDAC’s process of quality assurance (QA) and documentation preparation adds value and may catch errors in your data or documentation.
 Users can more readily discover, understand and use your data both in the near future and in the long-term.
 Sponsors maximize their investment in data and knowledge generation and increase scientific transparency and replicability.
 In addition, scientists outside your project or discipline will be able to find, understand, and use your data to address additional questions, potentially in new or interdisciplinary research areas.

 Submission of candidate data sets is a two-step process.
 In the first step we request basic information on the data (e.g., nature of the data set, purpose for creating the data set, etc.) that will help us to evaluate suitability for SEDAC archiving and dissemination.
 If the data are deemed appropriate by SEDAC staff, in a second step we will request a copy of the data and may require additional information for review by the SEDAC User Working Group (UWG), a group that provides ongoing advice and guidance regarding SEDAC activities and plans.
 Should the data set be approved for dissemination by the UWG, and if data and documentation are provided in a timely manner, the data set should be released within 3-4 months.
 Authors may request expedited service and the setup of a Digital Object Identifier (DOI) if they are working with a journal and need release to coincide with publication.
+Note that if the data set has already been published with a DOI we are unlikely to be able to consider it for SEDAC dissemination, though we welcome requests to archive and disseminate updated versions.

 Submit candidate data set